-Best mixing headphones for bass lovers on a budget: Audio-Technica ATH-M20x
+Best for bass lovers on a budget: Audio-Technica ATH-M20x

-If you’re looking for big, immersive bass in a natural soundstage, Audio-Technica’s wildly popular ATH-M20x headphones deliver the goods.
+If you’re looking a bass lover looking for the best mixing headphones, Audio-Technica’s wildly popular ATH-M20x mixing headphones deliver the goods.
 These versatile, all-purpose studio headphones feature 40mm neodymium drivers with rare earth magnets and copper-clad aluminum wire voice coils tuned for deeper bass performance.
 They weigh just 190 grams, making them comfortable (if a bit warm) over long sessions.
 Their over-ear, closed-back design provides great isolation for tracking or mixing in loud environments and, at just $49, they’re affordable enough to stock up for everyone in the studio.
 Plus they’ll let you test just how much air your track can push.
 If you’re looking for a few more bells and whistles, try the ATH-M50x ($149), pro studio faves that offer larger drivers and wider frequency response, and come in wired and wireless versions.

 Q: How do I choose headphones for mixing?